Law of Jersey: Laws

 The law is then submitted via the Lieutenant Governor's office for transmission to London, where officials in the Ministry of Justice examine the law.
 In 2010, the House of Commons Justice Committee was highly critical of the UK Government's approach, finding that "The islands are more than adequately advised by their own law officers and parliamentary counsel.
 It seems a strange use of Ministry of Justice resources ... to engage in a kind of legislative oversight which does not restrict itself to the constitutional grounds for scrutiny".
 This process may take several months.

 In an unusual move in 2011, campaigners against a law that sought to reduce the number of senators in the States petitioned the Privy Council to advise the Queen to refuse royal assent.
 Once official scrutiny is complete in London, the law is formally presented to His Majesty for royal assent at a meeting of the Privy Council, usually held at Buckingham Palace or Windsor Castle.

-After a law receives royal assent, the final step is for it be registered with the Royal Court of Jersey.
-At this point it is 'passed'.
-The law is then brought into force at a date decided by the relevant Jersey minister.
+After a Law receives royal assent, the final step is for it be registered with the Royal Court of Jersey.
+At this point it is "passed".
+The Law may specify that it can be brought into force at a date decided by the relevant Jersey minister, or the States Assembly may adopt a "Commencement Act".
 There may be a considerable delay between a law being passed and it becoming legally effective if, for example, civil servants need to be trained, computer systems put in place or money found to pay for the new scheme.

-Laws adopted and passed are published in print as Recueil de Lois de Jersey and online by the Jersey Legal Information Board on the Jersey Law website.
+Laws adopted and passed are published in print in Recueil des Lois de Jersey and online by the Jersey Legal Information Board on the Jersey Law website.